postmanlabs/covid-19-apis/CONTRIBUTING.md

 We follow [Git Flow](https://guides.github.com/introduction/flow/) for changes to this repository.

-* Fork this repo to create a copy hosted on your github account.
+* Fork this repo to create a copy hosted on your Github account.
 The Fork button is in the top right of the page.
     * If you're a collaborator on the repo you can instead just create a branch.
 * Clone down your copy of this repo onto your local machine: `git clone <YOUR GITHUB REPO URL>`
 * Navigate to the new directory git created. `cd covid-19-apis`